Cosa determina il tasso di ritiro dell'alluminio pressofuso e come controllarlo?

 • Pressione di iniezione: For standard alloys (ADC12, A380), use 80–100 MPa; for high-alloy parts, increase to 100–120 MPa.

-• Holding Time: Set to 1.5–2 times the solidification time (PER ESEMPIO., 12 seconds for a 5 mm thick part, 18 seconds for an 8 mm thick part).
+• Holding Time: Set to 1.5–2 times the solidification time (per esempio., 12 seconds for a 5 mm thick part, 18 seconds for an 8 mm thick part).

-3.3 Post-Production: Test Verification & Calibrazione
+3.3 Post-Production: Test Verification & Calibration

 • Trial Casting: Produce 5–10 trial parts, measure key dimensions via coordinate measuring machine (CMM), and calculate the actual shrinkage rate.
 Per esempio, if a trial part designed for 0.55% shrinkage has an actual rate of 0.6%, adjust the mold by 0.05%.

 • Statistical Monitoring: Per la produzione di massa, sample 3%–5% of parts per batch to track shrinkage consistency.
-If variation exceeds ±0.1%, recalibrate parameters (PER ESEMPIO., increase mold temperature by 10°C).
+If variation exceeds ±0.1%, recalibrate parameters (per esempio., increase mold temperature by 10°C).

 4. Applicazioni del mondo reale: Industry-by-Industry Examples